 - TO STIMULATE THE DEVELOPMENT OF AEROSTATION BY AN INTERNATIONAL COMPARISON OF PERFORMANCE OF PILOTS AND AEROSTATS;

 - TO REINFORCE FRIENDSHIP AMONGST AERONAUTS OF ALL NATIONS.
+(S1 5.2 part)

-1.2 DEFINITION OF A CHAMPION (S1 5.8)
+1.2 DEFINITION OF A CHAMPION

 1.2.1 THE WINNING COMPETITOR SHALL BE THE COMPETITOR WITH THE HIGHEST AGGREGATE SCORE AT THE END OF THE EVENT.
+(S1 5.8.1)